lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

 Plugin Set Definition Reference
 -------------------------------

-A :term:`plugin set definition` looks like the following:
+A |plugin set definition| looks like the following:

 .. code-block:: yaml